 Check Out Engineering Physics 1st Year Notes Free Download – Books & Notes, Lecture Notes, Study Materials Pdf.
 We have provided Physics 1st Year Study Materials and Lecture Notes for CSE, ECE, EEE, IT, Mech, Civil, ANE, AE, PCE, and all other branches.
 From the following B.tech 1st-year Physics notes, you can get the complete Study Material in Single Download Link (ఇంజనీరింగ్ ఫిజిక్స్).
-We provide B.tech 1st-year Physics study materials to B.Tech students with free of cost and it can download easily and without registration need.
+We provide B.tech 1st-year Physics study materials to B.Tech students free of cost and they can download easily and without registration need.

 Also, Read The following links for More Information

 - The Engineering Chemistry 1st Year Notes Pdf- Download Books & Notes, Lecture Notes, Study Materials